PhD Research Programme

 PhD students are an integral part of our research team, each pursuing their individual research project within a vibrant, research-intensive environment.
 We have regular research seminars and working lunches, as well as impromptu social events.
 Students have access to facilities including an Interaction Research Lab with tools to facilitate building proto-type technologies, as well as two Usability labs with eye tracking equipment, motion capture equipment and biosensors.
 There is a range of technical assistance available when needed, as well as excellent library and computing facilities in and around UCL.
 Students are also strongly supported in developing a range of presenting and teaching skills and there are many opportunities across UCL to practice such skills, giving students confidence for their next steps.

 Staff in the Division of Psychology and Language Sciences and the Computer Science Department have expertise on a wide range of topics, so that students usually have little difficulty in finding someone who can give good advice.
-Furthermore, there are many networking opportunities with other depts in UCL and beyond, since UCLIC have links with the other Universities as well as partners in industry and the public sector, such as the BBC, Intel, various hospitals, manufacturers of medical devices and other commercial organisations.
+Furthermore, there are many networking opportunities with other depts in UCL and beyond, since UCLIC has links with the other Universities as well as partners in industry and the public sector, such as the BBC, Microsoft, various hospitals, as well as manufacturers of medical devices and other commercial organisations.

-Before making an application, you should also meet the eligibility requirements as below.
+Before making an application, you should check that you meet the eligibility requirements.
 You should:

-- Have or expect to have a relevant first degree or Master's degree of 1st class or 2.1 standard in UK system, or equivalent for overseas degrees.
+- Have or expect to have a relevant first degree of 1st class or 2.1 standard, or a taught Master's degree, or equivalent for overseas degrees.
 You can check equivalent qualifications by country on the International Students pages.